Stephanie Kaza: Career

 Kaza has worked as a high school, community college, and university teacher.
 She has been a lecturer, instructor for the Sierra Wilderness Institute, education director for the Point Reyes Bird Observatory, and education coordinator at the University of California Botanical Garden.
 Kaza began her work at the University of Vermont (UVM) in 1991 as an assistant professor and became a full professor in 2005.

 At UVM, she taught both undergraduate and graduate students in the field of environmental humanities, which comprises religion and ecology, environmental justice, American nature philosophers, issues of race and culture in natural resources, ecofeminism, and issues related to consumerism.

 In February 2016, she was named one of five recipients of a Retired Scholars Award at UVM for the 2015-16 academic year.

-Outside the academic walls of UVM, Kaza serves as President of the Society for Buddhist-Christian Studies.
+Outside the academic walls of UVM, Kaza serves as president of the Society for Buddhist-Christian Studies.
 She participates in the Religion and Ecology group of the American Academy of Religion.
-She writes a regular ecology column for Turning Wheel, journal of the Buddhist Peace Fellowship.
+She writes a regular ecology column for Turning Wheel, the journal of the Buddhist Peace Fellowship.